-In a new Rolling Stone profile, pop star Shawn Mendes gives the most revealing look into his sexuality yet.
+In a Rolling Stone profile, pop star Shawn Mendes gives the most revealing look into his sexuality yet.

 He’s been grappling, he says, with what he refers to as “feminine” behavior.
 The performer also confesses that he’s well past weary learning how every move he makes, public and private, is being parsed for clues that he might like dudes.